JoshTickles/macOS/Glances-Grafana/Readme.md

 > NOTE: If you're on a machine behind a proxy you can set the proxy for use in terminal by: `export ALL_PROXY=http://myProxy:port`

+To create a InfluxDB database SSH into your server and make sure the service is started.
+If it is run `influx` then we can create a new DB by running `CREATE DATABASE foo`.
+I usually name it 'glances' or such.

 ***

 #### First: